stubbornGarrett/TKampache/README.md

 - Disconnect properly

 ## What's missing
 Everything else.
-This application was a test for the python API of Ampatche
+This application was a test for the python API of Ampache

 ## Dependencies
 - python3-ampache